kib357/less-go/README.md

 ## Limitations

 Because of using C++ Javascript engine, cross compilation not supported.
+Not tested on Windows.

 CLI interface doesnt support options